Peter Enahoro: Career

 Enahoro started his career in media as an Assistant Publicity Officer, Department now Federal Ministry of Information, 1954.
 He joined Daily Times as a sub-editor in 1955, at the age of 20, before moving on to serve as Assistant District Manager at Rediffusion Services, Ibadan, in 1957.

 He became the Editor of the Nigerian Sunday Times in 1958 at the age of 23, and Features Editor of the Daily Times in 1958, then the paper's Editor in 1962, going on to become the Daily Times Group Editorial Adviser in 1965, and in 1966 editor-in-chief of the Daily Times, succeeding Babatunde Jose.

 In the 1960s, Enahoro went into a self-imposed exile that would last for 13 years.
-He was Contributing Editor of Radio Deutsche Welle in Cologne, Germany, from 1966 to 1976, and was Africa Editor of National Zeitung, in Basel, Switzerland, becoming editorial director of New African magazine in London in 1978.
+He was Contributing Editor of Radio Deutsche Welle in Cologne, Germany, from 1966 to 1976, and was Africa Editor of National Zeitung, in Basel, Switzerland, becoming editorial director of New African magazine in London, England, in 1978.

 In 1981, he launched a pan-African news magazine called Africa Now.
 He became Sole Administrator of Daily Times Nigeria Plc in 1996.
-Frank Barton in his book The Press of Africa (Macmillan Press Ltd) described Enahoro as "arguably Africa’s best journalist writing in the English language".
+Frank Barton in his book The Press of Africa (Macmillan Press Ltd) described Enahoro as "arguably Africa's best journalist writing in the English language".

 Self-exile

-In an interview with Anote Ajeluorou of the Vanguard Saturday Magazine, Enahoro acknowledged fleeing Nigeria, aged 31 in the 1960s.
+In an interview with Anote Ajeluorou of the Vanguard Saturday Magazine, Enahoro acknowledged fleeing Nigeria, aged 31, in the 1960s.
 This was unconnected to the 1966 Civil War.
 He first returned in 1979, before leaving again.
 In 1990, he returned but was "unable to settle down".